komastudios/android-gamesdk/test/memoryadvice/README.md

 platform calls are needed, such as those based on ActivityManager, some Java components will be required in the library.)

+Currently the API will not work effectively for applications that run in 32 bit mode on devices that have 64 bit mode available (in other words where 32 bit mode is "forced").
+This is because the stress tests that calibrate the library are run in 64 bit mode wherever available.

 # API capabilities

 The API can be called at any time to discover: